 Step 1: Online Registration and Team Assignment.

-Register yourself as a coach and each team online.
-You can submit as many team projects as you want under you as a coach.
-Remember, if you enter the most eligible entries in a grade category, you will win your own Toshiba tablet.
+Register a teacher as a coach and each team online.
+A teacher can submit as many team projects as you want under you as a coach.
+Remember, if you enter the most eligible entries in a grade category, you could win a science technology gift.

 Step 2: Brainstorming.

-Get your students excited by showing examples of past projects and then ask them to name existing technologies that they would like to explore.
+Get your students excited by asking what matters to them, showing examples of past projects, and then ask them to name existing technologies that they would like to explore.
 Then form teams and give students a deadline to choose a topic.
-You can also see our page on brainstorming for more tips.
-You can also get students excited about the program by getting them play the ExploraVision Eye Spy game to learn past winning projects and real life applications through Toshiba technologies.
+You can also click here for thought starters or watch below on brainstorming for more tips.

 Step 3: Get to know the subject.